 - You usually begin the next row in the first stitch after your turn.

 Double Crochet in Rows

-You can see that the chart for the double crocheting looks pretty much the same way like for the single crocheting.
+You can see that the chart for the double crocheting looks pretty much the same way as for the single crocheting.
 Just follow the chart.
-Nevertheless, there are a few key moments you have to remember crocheting double crochet:
+There are a few key points you have to remember when crocheting double crochet:

 - First stitch of the first row make into the fourth chain from the hook.

 - At the end of each row make 3 turning chains.
 If you find there is a hole at the start of the rows, chain 2 instead of 3 to get the needed height.

 For more practicing about reading crochet chart check Crochet for Beginners page

 Now it is turn for our next crocheting instructions.
 We will learn how to crochet in rounds.